HumphreyBoaGart/dotfiles/README.md

 ![alternate theme](https://raw.githubusercontent.com/HumphreyBoaGart/dotfiles/master/screenshot-winter.png)

 These are my configuration files for Sway, Waybar, and some related dependencies in my environment.
 I picked most of these things up back when I was still using Arch, though now it is refined for my Debian machine.
-I wanted a brutally efficient window manager for my old Thinkpad, and this is what I've ended up with in my quest to minimize dependencies.
+I just wanted a brutally efficient and low-overhead desktop environment for my old Thinkpad, and this is what I've ended up with in my quest to use simple packages with minimal dependencies.

 ## Dependencies